levan92/tsne-tensorboard/README.md

 # tf-tb-visualisation

+### Intro
+This repo is stolen and modified from [this github page](https://github.com/ayushidalmia/tsne-tensorboard-visualisation) for DH use.

 ### How to run
 This repository provides a starter code for using tensorboard via tensorflow for visualising embeddings